divine1266/my-profile-/README.md

-# Hello, I'm John Doe 👋
+# Hello, I'm Divine chidi 👋

 Welcome to my GitHub profile!
 I'm a software engineer with a passion for open-source projects and learning new technologies.
 Here, you'll find some of the projects I've been working on.